 Shortly after my mom and Andy arrived we all went to bed, full from cookies and conversation.

 After breakfast, we drove into downtown Solvang.
+It was already HOT so we were glad to get there early and score pretty good parking.
 Solvang is a cute little Danish town that – in Mike’s words – resembles the ride It’s a Small World at Disneyland.
-We popped into a small nature museum to start the day.
-The museum had a scavenge hunt for certain paintings and facts about California’s national parks.
-To be honest, the scavenge hunt was the only thing that kept me engaged during our museum trip.
-It was fun to run around the room with Mike, looking for answers, while trying to hide our findings from my mom and Andy.
+We popped into a nature museum (random) to start the day.
+The things you do to beat the heat, ok!

 After the museum, my mom was hungry but – having had a later breakfast – Mike and I were no where near ready for lunch.
-So, instead, while everyone got a bite to eat, Mike and I went exploring.
-A few streets away we found Copenhagen Sausage Garden and spilt a grapefruit beer (and a few sweets) while sitting outside on the patio.
-This beer tasted more like juice than a brew and was perfect for a before noon drink.
+So, instead, while everyone got a bite to eat, we went exploring.
+A few streets away we found Copenhagen Sausage Garden and spilt a grapefruit beer and a few sweets while sitting outside on the patio.
+This beer tasted more like juice than a brew and was perfect for a before-noon drink.
+Also have I mentioned it was hot out?

 We met back with my family to go on a trolly tour of Solvang next.
-The trolly was $14 a person for a 25 minute tour in a trolly car lead by 2 horses.
-At first I thought the price was a bit expensive but we learned on the tour how well the horses were treated and I was glad to support that.
-We also saw a building with a roof made of grass (that, if done properly should last 200 years) and, legend goes that when it rains, outdoor pets will climb to the top of these roofs and start digging and digging to get inside where it is dry.
+Interesting tidbit was the history we learned behind the saying it’s “raining cats and dogs.”
+Which came from roofs being made of grass and when it rained, outdoor pets will climb to the top of these roofs and start digging and digging to get inside where it is dry.
 If they were successful in digging, it would be “raining cats and dogs.”
+Bam!

 After the tour, Mike and I were ready for lunch.
-We went back to the sausage garden and spilt a grilled pølse (a red sausage) and a charcuterie board.
-The board had our favorite cheese, humboldt fog, and different salamis and sausages to dip into mustards.
-It was a lot of meat and dairy for one meal but worth the splurge!
+We went back to the sausage garden and spilt a grilled pølse (a red sausage that I def had to google) and the charcuterie board.
+So much meat for this veg loving girl!

 Next, my grandma, mom, and I hit up a few thrift stores, which is one of the most environmentally friendly things you can do(!), while the guys went to check out a motorcycle museum.
 We were all pretty tired after so went back to the house for some quick power naps before dinner.

-The rest of our evening was mellow back at the house, turning in again for another early bedtime.
+The rest of our night was mellow back at the house, turning in again for another early bedtime.

 On Sunday morning, Beverly (our airbnb host), taught us all about the chickens on the property.
 We were able to feed and massage them too.
 (Who knew chickens love a good back rub?)
 After our lesson, we packed up and headed to OstrichLand.

 OstrichLand has both ostriches and emus.
-You are given a bowl of food to feed the birds.
-The bowl is glued to a metal dustpan and you hold it out, with your arms all the way extended, so the ostriches and emus can stick their beaks in and munch.
+You are given a bowl of food to feed the birds, that is glued to a metal dustpan so you can extend your through the fence.
 The ostriches are way more aggressive when eating than I thought so I stuck to feeding the smaller emus.
 We were only here for about 20 minutes but I recommend going.
 It’s cheap and cool to see those massive birds up close.

 Next we went to Anderson’s Spilt Pea for lunch.
 Mike and I weren’t hungry this early again so we sat and enjoyed the company instead.
 (Though I did snag a bowl of Anderson’s famous spilt pea soup!)
 After lunch it was time to say goodbye and get on the road. 😦